 - Porcelain Fused to Metal – Porcelain fused to metal crowns, for general dentists who aren’t passionate about appearance, look “good enough.”
 But even many lay people can tell when friends have this type of crown on front teeth.
 They tend to have a very fake-looking opacity, and they will tend to get a black line at the gumline after a few years.
 This line may not show when the crown is first placed but shows later, as the gum recedes.
 But porcelain fused to metal is substantially stronger than the all porcelain crown.
 The biggest advantage for general dentists is that this crown is much easier to place.
 A competent general dentist with only the training received in dental school can correctly place one of these crowns.

 Here is a beautiful case of all-porcelain crowns on a media personality done by mynewsmile dentist Dr. Ross Headley of Overland Park, Kansas.
-For more information on Dr. Headley, please see our Kansas cosmetic dentists page.
+For more information on Dr. Headley, click here.

 Read about the loss of enamel on the insides of the front teeth from bulimia.